qm-rajat/Heart-Failure-prediction/README.md

 ## 🏃‍♂️ Running the Application

+### Local Development
-To run the application, execute the following command in your terminal:
+To run the application locally, execute the following command in your terminal:
 ```bash
 streamlit run z2.py
 ```

 The application will start and open in your default web browser at `http://localhost:8501`.

+### Deployment
+This application is deployed using Streamlit Cloud.
+The deployment process includes:
+1. Pushing the code to GitHub repository
+2. Connecting the repository to Streamlit Cloud
+3. Configuring the deployment settings
+4. Automatic deployment and updates

+You can access the deployed application at: [https://heart-failure-predicti0n.streamlit.app/](https://heart-failure-predicti0n.streamlit.app/)

 ## 📊 Project Structure